Not so long ago, budget crash helmets were cheap, noisy, and had few redeeming features.

 This video shows how to fix a Double D properly.

 Not all chin straps can be operated with gloves.

-This isn’t a major disadvantage if you follow a set sequence prior to your ride i.e. helmet-straps-gloves and go.
+This isn’t a major disadvantage if you follow a set sequence before your ride, i.e., helmet-straps-gloves and go.
 The same logic goes for taking the helmet off.

-Channels and ducts helps cool your head in the heat by guiding and circulating air around your helmet while on the move.
+Channels and ducts help cool your head in the heat by guiding and circulating air around your helmet while on the move.

-The level of insulation also affects the noise levels and with budget helmets it might be more excessive than higher qualities ones.
+The insulation level also affects the noise levels, and with budget helmets, it might be more excessive than higher-quality ones.

 Also, is the lining removable and washable?
-A headscarf or bandana helps avoid direct contact between the lining and your hair but after time the inside of a helmet may become stale and sweaty.
+A headscarf or bandana helps avoid direct contact between the lining and your hair, but the inside of a helmet may become stale and sweaty after time.